Oso1718/Multi-store-optimizer./README.md

 - Soriana
 - La Gran Bodega

-This supermarkets were chosen based on their open policies for scraping.
-Without hurting neither the system nor the supermarket website.
-(Based on robots.txt)
+These supermarkets were selected because their websites allow responsible scraping according to their robots.txt policies.

 Each scraping run collects product information including: